- The average cost of car insurance in Illinois is $1,938 a year or $162 per month, based on our data analysis.

 Car insurance rates by age group in Illinois

-Car insurance companies know teen drivers are less experienced and riskier to insure.
-Illinois drivers aged 30 to 60 have the lowest average auto insurance rates at $1,501 annually.
+Insurers know that teenage drivers are less experienced and pose a higher risk, resulting in higher insurance premiums.
+Illinois drivers between the ages of 30 to 60 typically enjoy the lowest average auto insurance rates, at about $1,898 annually.

 See the average rates by age group below: